 Way to go, Trainual.

-5. Infuse your copywriting with your customers’ words
+5. Infuse your landing page copywriting with your customers’ words

 Here’s a copywriting hack: use the words your customers use, not the words your marketing department uses.